 We have a responsibility to travel ethically.
 Environmentally-friendly travel is possible if done right.

-For every volunteer who books their international flights through our dedicated flight team, we'll offset the carbon from that flight by planting mangroves on one of our many Conservation Projects.
+For every volunteer who books their international flights through our recommended partners, we'll offset the carbon from that flight by planting mangroves on one of our many Conservation Projects.

 With this carbon offset program, there is no guilt involved in travel.
 When you go abroad, you're going to help others.
 On the way, you’re helping all of us.